-All of our non-vested restricted stock as of October 31, 2016 was issued under the 2006 Plan with vesting periods between two years and five years.
-Under the 2006 Plan, 13,000 and 37,000 restricted shares of Common Stock were granted during first quarter fiscal year 2017 and 2016, respectively.
-Stock-based compensation expense related to non-vested restricted stock for first quarter fiscal years 2017 and 2016 was \$431,000 and \$332,000, respectively.
+All of our non-vested restricted stock as of October 31, 2017 was issued under the 2006 Plan with vesting periods between two years and five years.
+We determine the fair value of restricted stock as of the grant date.
+We recognize the related compensation expense over the period from the date of grant to the date the shares yest.

+During the first quarter of fiscal year 2018, we granted 23,000 restricted shares of Common Stock and 1,000 restricted shares of Class B Stock.
+During the first quarter of fiscal year 2017, we granted 13,000 restricted shares of Common Stock.
+Stock-based compensation expense related to non-vested restricted stock for the first quarter of fiscal years 2018 and 2017 was \$502,000 and \$431,000, respectively.